antler/caribou-docs/resources/outline.md

 Everything else in Caribou flows from this basic idea.

 ## Field Types

+There are a number of different field type models can have.
+Here is a summary:

+* **address** - Store a location as a set of fields or lat/lng pairs.
+* **asset** - Represents any kind of file, including images.
+* **boolean** - Represent a single true/false value.
+* **decimal** - Store a single decimal value of arbitrary precision.
+* **enum** - Represent a finite set of possible values.
+* **integer** - A single number with no decimal digits.
+* **password** - Store an encrypted value that can be matched but not read.
+* **position** - A value that automatically increments when new content is added.
+* **slug** - A string that depends on some other string field for its value, and reformats that string according to the [field](#field) configuration.
+* **string** - The workhorse.
+Represents a single short string.
+* **structure** - Stores arbitrary clojure data structures in EDN format.
+* **text** - Used to store arbitrarily long text.
+* **timestamp** - Represents dates and times of all varieties.

 ## Associations

+Beyond the simple field types, much of the richness of a Caribou model structure lies in the associations that are created between models in the system.
+Model and Field have this relationship, where Model has a "collection" of Fields and Fields are a "part" of Model.
+This provides a one to many relationship between the Model model and the Field model.

+Every association in Caribou is represented by a field in the corresponding models, which means that there is an association field in each model representing the two sides of the association.
+This means each association type has a reciprocal type, and that every association has one and only one reciprocal association field that lives in another model somewhere.

+The different types of associations available in Caribou are:

+* **collection** - This association field type represents a collection of things, meaning there are potentially many pieces of content associated to any content of this model type.
+The reciprocal type of association is the "part".

+* **part** - The reciprocal to "collection", this means that any content of this model variety will potentially belong to content of the model that it is a "part" of.
+Any content that is part of another collection cannot belong to another collection.

+* **link** - The link association type is its own reciprocal, and represents a many to many relationship to another model.
+This behaves just like a collection except that the associated content can have many associations as well.

 ## Data Migrations
 ## Creating Content
 ## Retrieving Content